Welcome

 Effect: She relax a little and sleep a little.

-Sentence: My sister stayed up past midnight was the reason for the relax and sleep a little.
+Sentence: My sister stayed up past midnight was the

 4. Cause: Lena missed school on Monday.